ihmccreery/sjfnw/docs/about/code-conventions.md

 - Single quotes except for docstrings
 - We're not as stringent with line length; aim for <100

+### Checking code style

-See the [linters](../getting-started/linters.md) page for information on plugins that check syntax/style.
-Note that pylint does _not_ check quotes or indentation, but should catch most other issues.
+Commits pushed to github are automatically checked through [landscape.io](https://landscape.io/github/aisapatino/sjfnw).
+See the [linting](../getting-started/linters.md) page for information on checking locally.
+Note that quotes (single vs double) are not checked.